PuppyGirlBelly/PuppyBrained/content/private/Site Setup Notes.md

 `251`  <!-- <script>window.plausible = window.plausible || function() { (window.plausible.q = window.plausible.q || []).push(arguments) }</script> -->
 ```

 Went through the process of identifying all external requests on the website, and then imported them and bundled into the website.
-Had the added benefit
+Had the added benefit of allowing me to update packages if they are out of date or unsafe.

 TODO: Look at other digital gardens [on jzhao's website](https://quartz.jzhao.xyz/notes/showcase/)